cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset (Official site)
 Updated on April 29, 2020 (Detection leaderboard is updated - highlighted E2E methods.
-Thank you.)
+Thank you [shine-lcy](https://github.com/shine-lcy).)

 Updated on March 19, 2020 (Query on the new groundtruth of test set)